Hanna Barakat

 Hanna Barakat (Arabic: هناء بركات; born September 1, 1999) is a Los Angeles-born Palestinian-American runner.
-Barakat is a student-athlete at Brown University.
+Barakat is a former student-athlete at Brown University.

+Early life and education
-Her father Mohammed Barakat competed for the United States at the 1984 Summer Olympics in the sport of field hockey.

-She was born in Los Angeles, California, U.S. Her brother Adam has played American football for Bucknell University in Lewisburg, Pennsylvania, U.S.
+Barakat was born in Los Angeles, California, U.S. Her father Mohammed Barakat competed for the United States at the 1984 Summer Olympics in the sport of field hockey.
+Her brother Adam has played American football for Bucknell University in Lewisburg, Pennsylvania.

 She competed in track & field at Flintridge Preparatory School in California.

+Career

+Barakat holds the Palestinian national records in the 100, 200, and 400-meter sprints.

-The runner was one of five Palestinians representing the country at the 2020 Tokyo Olympics.
+Barakat was one of five Palestinians representing the country at the 2020 Tokyo Olympics.
 She competed in the women's 100-meter sprint where she set the national record running a time of 12.16 seconds.
-Barakat also holds the Palestinian national record in the 400-meter sprint and 200-meter sprint.